Police: Saratoga woman drove drunk with child in vehicle

-MILTON — A Saratoga woman was arrested on Thursday for allegedly driving while intoxicated with a child in the vehicle.
+MILTON — A town of Saratoga woman was arrested on Thursday for allegedly driving while intoxicated with a child in the vehicle.

 State police received a call about a property damage automobile accident on Stone Church Road in Milton.
 Hope S. Ross, 50, was operating her vehicle and struck a dump truck.
 The trooper interviewed Ross and detected the odor of an alcoholic beverage, according to police.